prisso/nisumApp/README.md

 - Here I introduce a test for the SearchRepository class.
 I made multiple approachs using different powerful frameworks without success.
 Finally, I made a change in the the LocalSearchService class introducing the StorableSearchService which is a extension of SearchService interface.
 Other changes were made in the code since I forgot a field in the Song model

 - Implemented SearchViewModel.
 No test was carried out this time.
+Paging and manage exception is made here.
+Clarification: paging is carried out by simulation since Apple API doesn't let you make paging.
+You have option to take a maximum number of results but no from where you receive the list.

+- Since I gona have same problem to test AlbumViewModel a moved SearchRepository class to a new one called SearchRepositoryImpl.
+SearchRepository is a interface now.